-When you call ORB::rum(), the ORB gets the thread of control to dispatch events.
+When you call ORB::run(), the ORB gets the thread of control to dispatch events.
 This is acceptable for a server that only processes CORBA requests.
 However, if your process must also support a GUI or uses another networking stack, you also must be able to monitor incoming events that are not CORBA client requests.

-The ORB interface methods $work\pending()$ and $perform\work()$ let you poll the ORB's event loop for incoming requests:
+The ORB interface methods $work_pending()$ and $perform_work()$ let you poll the ORB's event loop for incoming requests: